Aikon-platform/discover-demo/front/README.md

 ### Link with API

 The front-end has to connect to the API server.
-You need to define `DTI_API_URL` to do so.
+You need to define `API_URL` to do so.

 #### Secure connection